Into the Wild — T1D Essentials

 The rule of 3s provides a guideline on how to prioritize basic survival needs: shelter, fire, water and food — often, in that order.
-Type 1 diabetics (T1Ds), however, may require a different approach to survival.
+T1Ds, however, may require a different approach to survival.

 As T1Ds, our priorities are distinct.
 We can’t begin to think about building ourselves a shelter or a fire, or signaling for help, without stable blood sugars.